casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 :::info

-This functionality relies on `/queryMessage` endpoint, which should be implemented in your backend.
+This functionality relies on the `/queryMessage` endpoint, which should be implemented in your backend.

 :::